 - Offer fruit juices only at mealtimes and only if your baby is older than six months.

-- Never put your child to sleep with the milk bottle in the mouth.
+- Never put your child to sleep with the milk bottle in their mouth.
 If your baby demands a bottle at bedtime, fill it with plain water instead.

 - Give sugary treats as desserts after meals, rather than as snacks.

 - Choose juicy fruits and vegetables with high water content, such as melons and cucumbers, as healthy snacks.

 - Give calcium-rich foods, such as yoghurt and milk, for strong teeth.

 - Avoid sugary or sticky foods, such as caramel or honey, that cling to the teeth.

 - Limit snacks to no more than once or twice a day.

 To establish good oral habits and encourage toddlers to brush, make brushing fun for them with the following baby teeth care tips:

 - Allow them to have a toothpaste of their favourite taste.